nuitrcs/r_ggplot_july2018/readme.md

 This workshop focuses on `ggplot2` for making plots in R.  The workshop also briefly covers additional packages.

-This workshop also makes use of other `tidyverse` packages for data manipulation and transformation.
+This workshop also makes use of other `tidyverse` packages for data manipulation and transformation, but you do not need to know these packages for the exercises.

 # Software and Files